hashable-io/rho/README.txt

-RONIN
+Rho

 ---------------

+TEMP: Rho is a fork of Ronin.
+At this time the functionality is almost identical.
+However, this fork will implement functionality that may not be function in Ronin.
+The primary differences will be in the availblity of some lain keywords and library functions.

-Ronin is a procedural graphics tool designed to automate simple graphical tasks, like resizing, cropping, coloring, and generating algorithmic images.
+Rho is a fork of Ronin, a procedural graphics tool designed to automate simple graphical tasks, like resizing, cropping, coloring, and generating algorithmic images.
 It interprets a minimal dialect of LISP, look at the examples to better understand how this all works.

-The library updates is constantly revealing new applications to Ronin, you can see the list of available functions here.
-Most of our iconography and designs were created with both Ronin and Dotgrid.
+The library updates is constantly revealing new applications to Rho, you can see the list of available functions here.

 - Guide: https://100r.co/site/ronin.html
 - Video Tutorial: https://www.youtube.com/watch?v=SgAWGh1s9zg